ProxityStudios/freshland/README.md

 #### JavaScript

-If you're using JavaScript, you don't need to do anything extra, just omit the `--ts` flag. ~_But seriously, give TypeScript a try.
-It's not that hard_~.
+If you're using JavaScript, you don't need to do anything extra, just omit the `--ts` flag.

 ```bash
 npx freshland@latest init-epa <path/to/install>